LiamMcLeod/bayes-history/readme.md

     A LOT OF OTHER STUFF

-Extent of implementation is limited to sessions, log in and out, profiles.
+Extent of this so far is limited to sessions, log in and out, profiles.
 Though most of this is very limited.

 It's documented as best as I could at this early hour.